Ben-D-Anderson/InstantReplay/README.md

 Start your Minecraft server, and you should see a configuration file generated at `plugins/InstantReplay/config.yml`.

-Edit the `mysql` section of the configuration file to contain the details of your MySQL database - this is required for InstantReplay to function. **Warning: the same database should not be used across multiple servers with InstantReplay.**
+Edit the `mysql` section of the configuration file to contain the details of your MySQL database - this is required for InstantReplay to function. **The same database should not be used across multiple servers with InstantReplay.**

 For Example: